brewhops/api/README.md

 ## Startup

+Both development and production environments require the use of a *.env* file to get environment variables.
+This *.env* file should never be committed.

+The minimum requirements are as follows

+* PGUSER
+* PGDATABASE
+* PGPASSWORD
+* PGPORT
+* PGHOST
+* PORT

+Everything beginning with PG will be used to configure the postgreSQL docker container, and the Express connections to that container.
+For more information on the PG environment variables, check out the [official postgres docker container docs](https://hub.docker.com/_/postgres/)

+The PORT is the port the express app will expose for the routes.

+Everything except for the PGPORT and PGHOST can be set to whatever you want it to.

 #### Development

+Your env file requires

+* PGPORT=32769
+* PGHOST=localhost

+Then

 1. `docker-compose up` will start the development database.
-1. `nodemon server.js` will start the API.
+1. `npm run dev` will start the API.
-1. After launching the database, visit `http://localhost:8080` to interact with the database through a web interface.

 #### Production

+Your env file requires

+* PGPORT=5432
+* PGHOST=database

+Then

-1. `docker-compose -f docker-compose-prod.yaml up` will start the production databse and API.
+1. `docker-compose -f docker-compose-prod.yaml up` will start the production database and API.